epfl-ada/ada-2021-project-i-did-ada-did-i/readme.md

      a) All websites together: has the overall quoting style changed between 2015 and 2020?

-     b) Grouping for political orientation of the news site: Is there a difference in the quoting style of left&right-leaning websites and has that difference evolved between 2015 and 2020?
+     b) Grouping for political orientation of the news site: Is there a difference in the quoting style of left & right-leaning websites and has that difference evolved between 2015 and 2020?

-     c) Compare political orientation of speakers (%democrat,republican, neutral) in websites of different political orientation and its evolution over time: Do left websites quote left speakers more, and vice versa (correlation) ?
+     c) Compare political orientation of speakers (democrat, republican, neutral) in websites of different political orientation and its evolution over time: Do left websites quote left speakers more, and vice versa (correlation) ?
 Are left or right leaning websites more prone to equally quoting speakers from all political orientation?

  2. Quoting style according to political orientation

      a) Compare length, sentiment: left more postive and right more negative?

      b) Look at impact of the website's political orientation on how they report on speakers based on the speakers' political orientation: Will a left website take shorter and more negative quotes for right speakers and vice versa?

  3. Comparing factual reporting of different websites and correlation with length and sentiment